zhoupf/LIMU-BERT-Public/README.md

 Each script has a kernel function which transform the raw IMU data and output preprocessed data and label.
 You can set the sampling rate and window size (sequence length).
 - Data: a numpy array with the shape of (N\*W\*F), N is the number of samples, W is the windows size, and F is the number of features (6 or 9).
-- Label: a numpy array with the shape of (N\*W*\L), N is the number of samples, W is the windows size, and L is the number of label types (e.g., activity and user label).
+- Label: a numpy array with the shape of (N\*W\*L), N is the number of samples, W is the windows size, and L is the number of label types (e.g., activity and user label).
 The detailed label information is provied in [`data_config.json`](./dataset/data_config.json).
-The two numpy arrays are saved as "data_X_Y.npy" and "label_X_Y.npy", where X represents the sampling rate and Y is the window size.
-For example, all data and label are saved as
-"data_20_120.npy" and "label_20_120.npy" in our experiments.
+The two numpy arrays are saved as "data_X_Y.npy" and "label_X_Y.npy" in each dataset folder, where X represents the sampling rate and Y is the window size.
+For example, all data and label are saved as "data_20_120.npy" and "label_20_120.npy" in our experiments and the data and label arrays of HHAR dataset are saved in the dataset/hhar folder.
 ## Usage
 usage: pretrain_base.py [-h] [-g GPU] [-f MODEL_FILE] [-t TRAIN_CFG] [-m MODEL_CFG] [-a MASK_CFG] {eleme,hhar,huawei,motion,uci,wisdm} {10_100,20_120}